overdrivemachines/overdrivemachines/README.md

 * 🚀  I'm currently working on [Invoice Buddy](http://invoice.dipenchauhan.com)
 * 🧠  I'm learning JavaScript and relearning Data Structures and Algorithms
 * 🤝  I'm open to collaborating on interesting projects that are challenging and furthers my knowledge
-* ⚡  I’m interested in JavaScript, C++ and Ruby programming.
-I would love to develop software for a company that does research in genetics, defense or aerospace.
+* ⚡  I have interests in astrophysics, genetics, defense and aviation.

 ### Skills